Renew, replace, or get a duplicate CDL

 You'll need to renew at a driver licensing office if you:

-- Upgrading to a higher class, adding endorsements, removing restrictions.
+- Are upgrading to a higher class, adding endorsements, removing restrictions.

 - Need to provide Lawful Permanent Residency or U.S. Citizenship documents.